datenstrom/yellow/README.md

 # Datenstrom Yellow

 Datenstrom Yellow is for people who make websites.
-[See demo](https://extensions.datenstrom.se/).

 1. [Download Datenstrom Yellow and unzip it](https://github.com/datenstrom/yellow/archive/master.zip).
 2. Copy all files to your web server.